 Many cohabitating couples are surprised to discover that there is no such thing as a ‘common law marriage’ in this country.
-The myth that cohabiting couples share the same legal protections as married spouses, can have potentially devastating effects for parties who separate after a long period of time living together, particularly when their finances are so entwined.
+The myth that unmarried cohabiting couples share the same legal protections as married spouses, can have potentially devastating effects for parties who separate after a long period of time living together, particularly when their finances are so entwined.
 In fact, cohabiting couples actually have no rights to financial support during separation.
 There have been calls for reform by family practitioners for years, arguing that protections afforded to married couples should be mirrored for their unmarried cohabiting counterparts, or at least some of them.

 When a married couple divorce, if parties cannot agree the finances between themselves, the process is that the family courts can step in and apply principles of ‘equality’ and ‘fairness’ and ‘sharing’, and more often than not, prioritise meeting the parties’ ‘needs’ as well as those of their children.
 Family judges in England and Wales have wide discretion when it comes to deciding how financial assets can be divided upon divorce.
 The same cannot be said for cohabiting couples.
 The laws guiding judges in an unmarried relationship fall under ‘civil law’ rather than family legislation.
 The roots and principles applied in cohabitation cases are immersed within old land law, such as the Trusts of Land and Appointment of Trustees Act 1996 and the Law of Property Act 1925, or where there are children involved; legislation aimed at protecting the welfare of the child, such as the Children Act 1989.

 How Assets Are Divided